PCSX2/pcsx2/pcsx2/Docs/GameIndex.md

     - IbitHack
     - VUSyncHack
     - VUOverflowHack
+  # The value of the GS Fixes is assumed to be an integer
+  gsHWFixes:
+    mipmap: 1
+    preloadFrameData: 1
   # The value of the speedhacks is assumed to be an integer,
   # but at the time of writing speedhacks are effectively booleans (0/1)
   speedHacks: